 For cold-climate gardeners, August is the month that toggles between summer and fall.
 It’s the time to prepare for fall and winter vegetable gardening, harvest, craft, and enjoy time outdoors.
-It all flies by so fast.
-See some garden tasks you can get done in August.

 For more, see garden task lists for each month here.

 Here in southwestern Ontario, Canada, August is our last hoorah before the fall weather sets in and the kids go back to school.
 As the lengths of the days shorten, there’s often a slight chill in the air (which I love).

 - If you want to grow winter vegetables, start the slow-growers in August.

 - Many fruits and veggies should be ready to harvest now.

 - Many flowering plants will bloom a second time if you deadhead them (snip the spent blooms off).

 - Remember to turn your compost pile (2x per week is ideal), to keep the microbes working.

 - Grow new plants from cuttings: see what you can propagate now.